-\checkmark Verify Electrical Completion Make sure all electrical connections are tight and properly made.
-The push-button stations operate correctly on all floor levels.
-The emergency stop buttons operate correctly on all floor levels.
-The MOL has been adjusted and the full load test is completed.
+$\checkmark$ Verify Electrical Completion Make sure all electrical connections are tight and properly made.
+The push-button station operates correctly on all floor levels.
+The emergency stop button operates correctly on all floor levels.
+The floor level limit switches are adjusted and the carriage stops level at each floor.
+The overtravel limit switch is adjusted and the carriage stops before reaching the drivebase assembly.
+The OCS has been adjusted and the full load test is completed.
+The lift chain tensioners are tested and working properly.
 The gate door opens when the carriage is present.
 Inspect each level.
 The gate door does not open when the carriage is not present.
 Inspect each level.
 The VRC does not operate with any gate open.
 Additional options and accessories (e.g., DeckLocks, maintenance pins) are tested and working properly.
 The installation site is clean and all debris is removed.
 The customer received instructions regarding electrical control panel location and power shutoffs.
 The customer received instructions regarding procedures in the event of a problem or safety related issues.
 Identify any unsafe condition.
 Document and report the condition immediately to the customer and then PFlow Industries, Inc. Customer Support Department.
 Do not allow the lift to operate when unsafe conditions arise.